testomatio/docs/src/content/docs/integrations/issues-management/youtrack.md

 ---
 title: YouTrack Configuration
-description: Learn how to integrate issues management systems like Jira, GitHub, Azure DevOps with Testomat.io.
-This guide covers configuring connections to these systems, creating issues from test results, and linking tests to tickets.
-Streamline defect management by reporting failed tests directly from the test management platform, improving traceability and issue resolution.
+description: Learn how to integrate YouTrack with Testomat.io for streamlined issue management.
+This guide covers retrieving your YouTrack Workspace Name, Personal Access Token, and Project ID, along with detailed steps to set up and configure the integration within Testomat.io.
 type: article
 url: https://docs.testomat.io/integrations/issues-management/youtrack
 head: